What is a credit union?

 Who can be a member of the University of Kentucky Federal Credit Union?

 UKFCU eligibility requirements are expanding frequently; for the most up to date eligibility information, please visit our Membership page.
 You will find a list of all of UKFCU’s Select Employee Groups as well as our defined membership area, which gives people who live, work, worship or attend school within the area, the ability to join UKFCU.

 What is the structure of the credit union?

 The members of the credit union elect the Board of Directors at the annual general meeting.
 The Board has responsibility for the general control, strategic direction and management of the credit union.
 The day-to-day activities are delegated to the CEO and his staff, which is appointed by the Board.

-The Board appoints the Supervisory Committee and Associate Board members from the membership.
+The Board appoints the Supervisory Committee members from the membership.
 The Supervisory Committee acts as the internal audit committee, responsible for monitoring internal controls and overseeing the financial audit of the credit union.
-Associate Board members work with the board by participating in projects, committee work, and board meetings.

 What are the benefits of volunteering?

 The benefits of volunteering with the UK Credit Union are many and include: